Animal Rights WATCH 2008 page 1

 expressed strong support for animal rights.

-Here is a summary of the four issues decided this week:
+Here is a summary of the four issues decided this

 B7 In Dallas, City Council voted 10-3 to pass an animal control